AIprogrammer/AdvMix/README.md

 ## Benchmarking
 ### Contruct benchmarking datasets
 ```
-sh scripts/make_dataset.sh
+sh scripts/make_datasets.sh
 ```
 ### Visualization examples
 ![benchmark_dataset](./figures/image_corruption.png)
 ### Benchmark results
 ![benchmark_results](./figures/benchmarking_results.png)

-**Note: There may be small gap between the results by [Evaluation](#Evaluation) and results in our paper due to randomness of operations in package 'imagecorruptions'**
+**Note: There may be small gap between the results by [Evaluation](#Evaluation) and results in our paper due to randomness of operations in package 'imagecorruptions'.**

 ## AdvMix
 ![AdvMix](./figures/AdvMix.jpg)